singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 .. code-block:: console

     $ shpc view remove mpi system_modules mymod
-    Wrote updated .view_module: /home/vanessa/Desktop/Code/shpc/views/mpi/.view_module
+    Wrote updated .view_mpi: /home/vanessa/Desktop/Code/shpc/views/mpi/.view_mpi.lua

-Note that if you edit the files manually, you would need to edit the view.yaml AND the hidden .view_module that is always updated from it.
+Note that if you edit the files manually, you would need to edit the ``view.yaml`` AND the hidden ``.view_<view>`` that is always updated from it.

 Add and Remove Depends On Modules to a View